| ABOUT DUDU TUCCI

 performed alongside musicians such as Nana Vasconcelos, Terry Bozio, Glen

 Velez and Los Papines an in 2000 at the Hannover EXPO.
+As

 a much sought after percussion teacher he continues to inspire the many